 The holes you see are all exit holes.
 As explained in our article above, eggs are laid on wood and the hatching larvae feed creating tunnels.
 Sometimes these tunnels will become noticeable on the surface or underside of the infested wood and would look like what you’re describing.
 But the hatching pupae also drill holes that will look the same when they emerge as adults.
 So if in fact you have powderpost beetles, what you’re seeing is from either larvae eating or adults leaving but neither would be “entry” holes.

-Now can these holes be used as an entry point for Borathor?
+Now can these holes be used as an entry point for more adults to come and lay eggs?
 Yes.
-But the Jecta Gel described above would be a better way to treat these points.
+And this is why treating them with the FS MP listed above would be smart.
 And of course, if the bottom side is unfinished, treating it with Borathor alone would be the best way to treat.

 Borathor: https://bugspray.com/catalog/insecticide/liquid/borathor